scipp/scipp/docs/user-guide/units.rst

     speed = length / sc.units.s
     speed

-Due to a restriction in scipp's units implementation the set of supported units is unfortunately limited a compile-time of the underlying C++ library:
+Due to a restriction in scipp's units implementation the set of supported units is unfortunately limited at compile-time of the underlying C++ library:

 .. ipython:: python
     :okexcept: